 Stress negatively impacts the body in many ways, including increased risk of heart disease, blood pressure, and depression.
 People with high levels of stress and chronic stress also often face digestion issues, muscle tension, chronic pain, fatigue, forgetfulness, irritation, and negative emotions and moods.

+How to reduce stress naturally?
 When you commit to eating well, you help reduce your stress levels.
-Foods rich in omega-3 fatty acids prevent spikes in the stress hormone cortisol.
+Foods rich in omega 3 fatty acids prevent spikes in the stress hormone cortisol.
 Vitamin C, found in many citrus fruits, also reduces these hormones and helps boost the immune system.
 Other healthy foods that help manage stress include nuts, spinach, and black tea.

 Recovering addicts especially know how stress can negatively impact their health and well-being.
 In fact, stress often leads to addiction and its related health issues.
 That’s why good nutrition is so important for people who are in addiction treatment.
 A healthy diet aids addiction treatment because healthy food helps rid the body of toxins from substance abuse and rebuilds nutrients in people who lacked a balanced diet while in the throes of addiction.
 Proper nutrition also helps keep stress at bay for recovering addicts and aids in good decision-making processes to help them avoid a relapse.